luismr00/C440-Project/README.md

 2) This is a team project.
 You are allowed to find and reused codes; however, make sure to refer to the original source.

+### Contributions
+Anthony Magana did majority work on the database side for phase 1.
+Implemented functions for initilizing,posting, and retrieval of data from the database.
+Luis Rangel worked on UI such as form entry and password validation.
+Tristin Greenstein worked on React.js front end and bug fixes on both UI and database.